 Robert Edmondson Conservation Area

-Formerly stocked with rainbow trout for annual fishing derbies, Burns provides an excellent venue for family fishing.
+Formerly stocked with rainbow trout for annual fishing derbies, Robert Edmondson Conservation Area (formerly known as Burns) provides an excellent venue for family fishing.
 A boardwalk at the south end of the pond provides angling access for physically challenged persons and picnic areas are available.
 Largemouth bass, black crappie and pumpkinseed provide consistent action during the summer months.
-Although most largemouth bass are small (less than a pound), bass up to three pounds have been caught at Burns.
+Although most largemouth bass are small (less than a pound), bass up to three pounds have been caught at Robert Edmondson.
 Also see the Parks and Rec page.

 Campbellville Conservation Area